orsenthil/senthil.learntosolveit.com-deploy/posts/2006/11/24/whatzup-lyf.md

-<html><body><p>I was trying to post entries directly from vim, the text is not coming up properly.
-Need to figure out the problem and fix it.
-Its been pending for some days now.
-Once its up, it will so comfortable to post to lj directly from vim.
+I was trying to post entries directly from Vim, but the text is not displaying properly.
+I need to figure out the problem and fix it.
+It's been pending for some days now.
+Once it's resolved, it will be so comfortable to post to LiveJournal directly from Vim.

-<b>Reviews</b>
+## Reviews

-I watched <b>The Departed</b> and I liked it.
-Its a very good movie, a good story and very well directed.
-It might keep you at the edge of the seat while you are watching the movie.
-The actors Matt Damon, Leonardo Di Caprio and others have done some "fucking" good job.
-Well, you are going to hear that 'F' word at aleast a 100 times in that movie, but you wont mind it.
-The movie is kind of  chase, a rat is implanted at both sides (a gang and police) and they try to find out who is the rat, while both the rats are very clever.
+I watched **The Departed**, and I liked it.
+It's a very good movie with a good story and excellent direction.
+It might keep you on the edge of your seat while watching.
+The actors Matt Damon, Leonardo DiCaprio, and others have done an outstanding job.
+Well, you're going to hear the 'F' word at least 100 times in that movie, but you won't mind it.
+The movie is a kind of chase where a rat is implanted on both sides (a gang and the police), and they try to find out who the rat is, while both rats are very clever.

-FOSS.IN
+## FOSS.IN

 Visited FOSS.IN today.
-Well, I was bit depressed at quality of talks going down.
-Few were good, I enjoyed <a href="http://bluesmoon.livejournal.com/" class="lj-user">bluesmoon</a> talk and the intro by Suparna was ok.
-But rest all were Bullshit!
+Well, I was a bit disappointed as the quality of talks seems to be going down.
+A few were good—I enjoyed [bluesmoon's](http://bluesmoon.livejournal.com/) talk, and the intro by Suparna was okay.
+But the rest were disappointing!

-Atul Chitnis, if I were you, I would just pick quality speakers and fit only so much that as the quality speakers would occupy ( One day/Two days).
-I would not let go quality in favor of 'lets do grand' things et al. But, hey you are doing a fanastic job (Few quality talks spread over 3 days) for the minor amount you are collecting frm the delegates.
+Atul Chitnis, if I were you, I would just pick quality speakers and fit only as many as the schedule allows (one day or two days).
+I would not compromise quality in favor of "let's do grand" things.
+But hey, you're doing a fantastic job (a few quality talks spread over three days) for the minor amount you're collecting from the delegates.

-Kudoes, keep going, but check for quality now and then.</p></body></html>
+Kudos, keep going, but please check for quality now and then.